richgel999/bsra_meade_layne_finding_aid/README.md

 ## Misc Issues, Publications, Letters

-The BSRA would occasionally issue special labeled releases or notes inside _The Round Robin_.
+The BSRA would occasionally issue special labeled releases or notes inside _The Round Robin_, or send "Memorandum of Importance" to "various publications and authorities".
 The ones I've been able to track down are either here, or (more rarely) were scanned within the relevant RR PDF.

 | Date | Title | Link | Notes |
 |------|-------|------|-------|